 Their most popular dish, the Mixed Rice (S$10), contains the ingredients of all the other claypot rice renditions.
 From lup cheong to salted fish, this dish has everything.

-However, it was the generous chunks of chicken meat which sealed the deal for us.
+However, it was the generous chunks of chicken meat that sealed the deal for us.
 Succulent and perfectly chewy, the chicken had clearly soaked up the fragrance and flavour of the soya sauce.
 My mother always says that good things come to those who wait, and this definitely proved the validity of that statement.

 They’re popular for using hua diao wine in their Famous Claypot Rice (S$10/S$15/S$20/S$25).
 This enhances the aroma and taste of the dish, making it all the more irresistible.